hmperry/se_project_spots/README.md

-# Project 3: Spots
+# Project 4: Spots

 ### Description

-The project is the front-end rendering of a social media app called Spots.
+The project is the front-end rendering of a social media app called Spots with user interactive ability.
 The application features the ability to share photos and a title of each photo.
-The user can add more posts, adjust their profile photo, name and title, and like other users' photos.
+The user can add more change their name and job title.

 The application is optimized so that the user experience should be enjoyable on any size of screen -- desktop, tablet or phone.